jinwoov/OPS301/classnotes/day1.md

 - agile devops: they can manage change very differently.

-## what is change management?
-- four dimension model:
+## four dimension model:
 1. organizations & people
+    - whos going to use it
 2. Information and technology
 3. partners suppliers: partner that providing the service
     - are they are going to be there for you when you need a service
     - are they source and purchasing things that how you want it to be
 4. value streams & processes
     - added ITIL v4.
     - how does my application impact client
     - how does it add value to the client?
     - high availability
 - four things to think about when you are providing to the customer
 - if these correlates then service is bringing the value
+- service value system (SVS): all the components of services work together to create a service
+- think about what client will need instead of you as the service provider can provide

+## Four dimension of service
+- four components: guiding principal, governance, service value chain, continual improvement practices
+    - if you tell people to make strong pw but not implement policy then it is low governance.

+## AGILE
+- agile: create something that can be usable but not perfect.
+- idea: you just do first iteration then you release it.
+Then you make changes then you release iteration 2.
-    -
+- similar github

+- idea -> dev -> bug fix -> release

+## Waterfall
+- start -> med -> final